 London Charing Cross and Waterloo East closed for essential engineering works

-From Sunday 26 July to Sunday 16 August 2026, the line and stations between London Charing Cross and Waterloo East, will close for 22 days to allow us to complete a £20 million programme of essential engineering work to keep the railway safe and reliable
+From Sunday 26 July to Sunday 16 August 2026, London Charing Cross and Waterloo East stations will close for 22 days to allow the South Eastern Railway to complete a £20 million programme of essential engineering work to keep the railway safe and reliable.

 What work is taking place?

-The closure will allow us to deliver £20 million of essential improvements.
+The closure will allow the railway to deliver £20 million of essential improvements.

-• 1,800 metres of life expired track and switches and crossings will be replaced between London Charing Cross and Waterloo East.
+- 1,800 metres new track and 16 sets of switches and crossings will be installed between London Charing Cross and Waterloo East, replacing the existing kit that’s been in use for since 1990.

-• Structural repairs will be carried out on the Hungerford Bridge, which takes the railway over the Thames, and the pedestrian link bridge between Waterloo East and London Waterloo.
+- Structural repairs will be carried out on the 175-year-old Hungerford Bridge, which takes the railway over the Thames, and the pedestrian link bridge between Waterloo East and London Waterloo.
+The work will keep the structures safe and open for decades ahead.

 How will this work affect me?